wsz82/SimilarWordsGenerator_desktop_application_JavaFX/readme.md

 ## Usage

 A window application is made to operate the model.
 Class Controller is responsible for communication between model and application.
+The program is released at https://www.nexusmods.com/morrowind/mods/47050

 ![sample](sample.jpg)